spokestack/spokestack.io/content/docs/React Native/getting-started.md

 This guide will get you up and running with Spokestack for React Native, and you'll be hearing and responding to your users in no time.

-One caveat before we start, though: _This is not a collection of best practices_.
-We're going to be trading thoughtful organization for convenience here, so please consider how best to organize your Spokestack use for your application architecture.

 ## Prerequisites

-We assume that you already have a working react-native 0.60+ project (with `npm` and `cocoapods` already installed), and are adding Spokestack to that project.
+We assume that you have a working react-native 0.60+ project (with `npm` and `cocoapods` already installed), and are adding Spokestack to that project.
 If you're starting from scratch, please refer to the [react-native getting started guide](https://reactnative.dev/docs/getting-started) and then come back here!

 ### iOS